Stella logo

 As a tradie in WA, does car insurance cover my tools?

-If you’re travelling across WA for work and need your tools covered, car insurance can provide some cover for tools and personal contents usually an optional extra, which will likely incur a higher premium.
+If you’re travelling across WA for work and need your tools covered, comprehensive car insurance can sometimes provide some cover for tools and personal contents up to a limit.

 single alexksander portrait in bottom global block